Erosion Control

 Flow Transition Mats

-• For best results, place sod underneath the TRM.
+- For best results, place sod underneath the TRM.

-• Check mats after every runoff event during the first two seasons to make sure anchors are still tight.
+- Check mats after every runoff event during the first two seasons to make sure anchors are still tight.

-ScourStop can be used as a riprap alternative for channel protection if flow occurs only during larger rain events.
+Flow transition mats can be used as a riprap alternative for channel protection if flow occurs only during larger rain events.
 The channel needs to dry out at times so vegetation can establish.

--Ole Skaar, Roadside Development, Iowa DOT, 2011
+—Ole Skaar, Roadside Development, Iowa Department of Transportation, 2011

 Sediment Control

-Containing eroded soil on the project site will be the responsibility of some IRVM programs.
+Sediment Control thompsbbIRVM programs will be responsible for containing eroded soil on the project site.
 Basic sediment control products likely to be used on county rights-of-way are described below.

-Wattles, Sediment Logs and Filter Socks
+Wattles, Sediment Logs, and Filter Socks

 Silt Fence